tswow/tswow-wiki-0.13/README.md

 - The homepage redirect does not work when hosted locally, but you can still access the homepage by clicking the `Home` button.

 - We use the GitHub API to query author data from the browser, and since this is rate-limited to 60 requests per hour and IP we cache that information in `localStorage` for 24 hours per page.

+- Changes to `_config.yml` requires you to restart the server process, it does not reload like the other files.